ReinfyTeam/Zuri/README.md

 # Zuri-Rewrite
+⚠️ This project is on early development stage, we wanted your feedback about the efficient of the project.

 > Zuri-Rewrite is a new fork code improvement of original Zuri Anticheat.

 **Zuri** is an anticheat made to protect the server from any may unfair advantages from the players.
 A powerful anticheat made to destroy hackers from your server for PocketMine-MP.